hertzsprung/gmt5/branches/xsede/doc/rst/source/GMT_API.rst

   **GMT_IS_MATRIX**
     An empty :ref:`GMT_MATRIX <struct-matrix>` structure is allocated. ``par[2]`` indicates the number of layers for a 3-D matrix, or pass 0, 1, or NULL for a 2-D matrix.
+Here, par[0] is the number of columns while par[1] has the number of rows.

 For the second approach, you
 instead pass ``wesn``, ``inc``, and ``registration`` and leave ``par`` as NULL